mikebranstein/speech-workshop-instructions/src/chapters/chapter3.md

 > **Challenge #4**
 >
 > Yes.
 Again.
 Feel free to augment the testing data set you just created.
 Remember - don't overlap training/testing data, and make the data similar enough.
 For example, if you added *Charizard* to your training data sets, it would be a good idea to test for *Charizard*.
-Likewise, if you didn't add another pokemon, like *Chespin*, you shouldn't expect the CSS to magically recognize it.
+Likewise, if you didn't add another pokemon, like *Chespin*, you shouldn't expect the STT to magically recognize it.
 >
 > <img src="images/chapter3/chespin.jpeg" class="img-small" />